piotrpolak/pepiscms/README.md

 ## Development philosophy

 The project has been developed using a very conservative approach and manually tested on multiple deployments prior to releasing a stable version.
-This made it possible to keep regression to minimum.
+Together with Behat and PHPUnit tests it made it possible to keep the regression to minimum.